 Ready to grow taller?
 Besides getting a stronger physique and avoiding injuries, yoga helps to create a better posture.
 Which the ladies will definitely appreciate.
 Not bad right?
 If you have a good posture, your shoulders will look wider and your chest will look bigger.
 You might even look like you’ve grown a few inches.

-Many people complain of back pain, which can be due to many reasons, including bad posture, sitting for too long, practicing sports very often.
+Many people complain of back pain, which can be due to many reasons, including bad posture, sitting for too long, and practicing sports very often.
 Yoga can help you reduce pain.
 Bad posture is one of the biggest causes of injuries.
 And I would assume you don’t want any injuries, do you?

 Another win?
 Good posture will make you more attractive.
 And what will also make you more attractive is a boost in your sex drive.
 It’s said that yoga can have this effect on men.

 A study in the Journal of Sexual Medicine said that yoga improves all sexual functions in men.
 Yoga helps to increase blood flow to the genital area.
 This will help to improve sexual performance.
 Ready to try yoga now?

 Besides these effects, yoga helps to reduce anxiety which will make you more confident, and, therefore, a little bit sexier.
 I know, yoga is awesome.
 Time to grab your pair of leggings, too!